perpetual-education-personal/affinity-svg-export-notes/README.md

 </svg>
 ```

+Plese see <a href='https://codepen.io/perpetual-education/pen/KKZWEvo?editors=1100' target='cp1'>a CodePen of this example</a>.

 ## Transforms

 **note** currently can't reproduce this, but - Affinity Designer will keep transforms in the output.
 We believe that this is for the sake of the history panel, which is great.
 However - having them in the output makes for trouble in later animatable elements